volumio/docs/docs/00_User_Manual/03_System_updates.md

 ### Considerations over OTA Updater

-* If you're an advanced user and do usually manual settings to the system (e.g. manual changes of config files via SSH, update volumio backend via GIT etc) , we strongly suggest not to USE the OTA updater, since your manual changes will impact the consistency of the updates
+* If you're an advanced user and make manual changes to the system (e.g. manual changes of config files via SSH, update the volumio backend via `git` etc) , we strongly suggest __not__ to use the OTA updater, since your manual changes may conflict with the changes brought by the automated updates